paveldikov/paveldikov.github.io/registry.en.md

 Should you still wish to contribute, we would be delighted with any contribution towards our honeymoon.
-We are planning to go to South America, with visits to Argentina and Brazil including the Iguazu/Iguaçu falls.
+We are planning to go to South America, with visits to Argentina and Brazil including the Iguazú/Iguaçu Falls.

 We have registered with
 [Trailfinders' Honeymoon Wishlist](https://trailfinders.com/wishlist).
 The steps to use